Owning a Restaurant Hero Image 1

 Pro #1: Buying a Restaurant Can Be Affordable

-Restaurants are a wonderful entry-level gateway to the business world, and they have a fairly easy barrier to entry.
+Restaurants are a wonderful entry-level gateway to the business world.
 The cost to open a restaurant will vary depending on gross sales and other factors, and can sometimes run into a seven-figure range.

-But in some cases, owning a restaurant can be much cheaper than purchasing a home or getting a college degree.
+In some cases, owning a restaurant can even be much cheaper than purchasing a home or getting a college degree.
+Restaurant ownership can also serve as an investment in your future.

-Check out the website BizBuySell.com, where they list restaurants and brick and mortar businesses for sale by state.
-You can find the contact information of the broker there, see the profit and loss statements, and go visit the restaurant with the broker to meet the owners and ask questions to see if it’s a good investment.
+Check out the website BizBuySell.com, where they list restaurants and brick-and-mortar businesses for sale by state.
+You can find the contact information of the broker there and view the profit and loss statements.
+Then go visit the restaurant with the broker, to meet the owners and ask questions to determine if it’s a good investment or not worth your time.

 Pro #2: It Gives You Ownership Over Your Life